Adolis García Player Props: Rangers vs. Giants

 Adolis García At The Plate

-- Garcia leads Texas in total hits (111) this season while batting .262 with 53 extra-base hits.
+- Garcia has 111 hits, which is best among Texas hitters this season, while batting .260 with 53 extra-base hits.

-- Among the qualifying hitters in MLB, he ranks 65th in batting average, 53rd in on-base percentage, and 10th in slugging.
+- He ranks 66th in batting average, 53rd in on base percentage, and 10th in slugging among the qualifying hitters in MLB play.

-- In 64.3% of his 112 games this season, Garcia has picked up at least one hit.
-He's also had 26 multi-hit games.

-- In 43.8% of his games this year, Garcia has had at least one RBI.
-He's picked up more than one in 20.5% and driven in three or more of his team's runs in eight contests.
+- Garcia has an RBI in 49 of 113 games this year, with multiple RBI in 23 of them.
+He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.